AlexaWu/SQL-Project---Profiling-and-Analyzing-the-Yelp-Dataset/Profiling and Analyzing the Yelp Dataset.md

-/*Part 1: Yelp Dataset Profiling and Understanding
+## Part 1: Yelp Dataset Profiling and Understanding

-1. Profile the data by finding the total number of records for each of the tables below:*/
+1. Profile the data by finding the total number of records for each of the tables below:

 	select count(*)
 	from table_name;

-/*2.
-Find the total distinct records by either the foreign key or primary key for each table. */
+2. Find the total distinct records by either the foreign key or primary key for each table.

 	select count(distinct(business_id))
 	from table_name;

-/*3.
-Are there any columns with null values in the Users table?*/
+3. Are there any columns with null values in the Users table?

 	Answer: no.